Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 ### Version and environment values for Crash and Test metrics

-When viewing Test and Crash analytics, the **Version** and **Environment** drop-down menus display "(not set)" since version and environment are not available.
-For the same reason, graphs that display a version series of Crash or Test metrics will display "(not set)".
+When viewing Crash analytics, the **Version** and **Environment** drop-down menus display "(not set)" since version and environment are not available.
+For the same reason, graphs that display a version series of Crash metrics will display "(not set)".